 Option 5: Restore the Server From a Backup

 If you are a StickyPiston server owner, we provide regular backups of your server and worlds.
-If none of the options above work you can restore your server from a backup, before the server started to crash, this is How to restore a Minecraft World From a Backup .
+If none of the options above work you can restore your server from a backup, before the server started to crash, you can learn how to do this by reading: How to restore a Minecraft World From a Backup

 - How do I find my Minecraft folder?